azha179/cosmic-catastrophe-escaipe-room/README.md

 Maven is used to run the program.

 ## To setup OpenAI's API
 The project requires an OpenAI token to use the GPT API.
 As a university project, the API setup is handled by the professors, which requires a university email and token key to be used.
-If you wish to use the API with a token, feel free to contact me for assistance.
+If you wish to use the API with a token, feel free to reach out for assistance.

 Original Instructions:
 - add in the root of the project (i.e., the same level where `pom.xml` is located) a file named `apiproxy.config`